mm16bn/COP4610_Project1/README.md

 ### Known Bugs:
 -   runtime error: background execution is finicky in certain scenarios ex: & ls &
 - runtime error: piping does not properly execute the commands ex: ls | wc
+- runtime error: running pathResolution and ioRedirection at same time in main causes segmentation faults.

 ### Special Considerations:
 n/a